-The relevant points from the SCC Strategy for the PCC are:
+The following points from the SCC Strategy are relevant to the PCC:

-4.5 The primary consideration governing the Council's investment strategy is to invest its funds prudently and to have regard to the security and liquidity of its investments before seeking optimal rate of return or yield.
-SCC's objective which investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the aim is to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.
+- 5.10 The CIPFA TM Code requires the Council to invest its treasury funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
+Where balances are expected to be invested for more than one year, the aim is to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 5.11 The Council has appointed Arlingclose Limited as Treasury Management Advisers and receives specific advice on investments, debt and capital finance matters. - 5.12 Member and Officer training needs are assessed regularly as part of the staff appraisal process.
+Additional training will be provided as and when there is a change in roles and responsibilities.
+The Council also benefits from the Orbis partnership Centre of Expertise, which provides a robust Treasury team providing day to day treasury. - 5.13 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
+This approach is more cost effective than employing such staff directly and ensures that the Council has access to knowledge and skills commensurate with its risk appetite.

-5 Surrey County Council Investment Strategy 2021/22
+6 Surrey County Council Investment Strategy 2022/23